ebarbudo/MappingSPSCGRA/README.md

 ![specificationfileapplication](https://user-images.githubusercontent.com/35706145/117912046-655e6d80-b2a4-11eb-8fdf-42699c0634ca.png)

 In this simple example the application consists of a sensor, an actuator and a task, all conected in a pipeline.
+There is no limit to the number of tasks, parameters, or number of output edges.
+The name of the task should be without spaces and one single word that could contain letters, number or special characters.

 ### Hardware specification file